stubduffy/pytest-examples/README.md

-# rasa challenge - CLI and API tests
+# pytest-examples

-Repo showcasing the testing of Taskwarrior and fakestoreapi.
+Repo showcasing the use of pytest in testing of Taskwarrior and fakestoreapi.

 ## Setup dependencies